 GIA derives its authority from the Together Group Board, via the GAC Terms of Reference.
-The Head of Group Internal Audit has an independent reporting line to the Chairs of the GAC and DAC and, from 1st July 2022, a day-to-day reporting line to the Group Chief Executive Officer Designate for administrative purposes only.
+The Head of Group Internal Audit has an independent reporting line to the Chairs of the GAC and DAC and a day-to-day reporting line to the Group Chief Executive Officer Designate for administrative purposes only.